farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Gun-Crazy/Way of the Gun.** You may use Shoot instead of Crafts whenever you're working with guns specifically. (adapted from Spirit of the Century SRD, §6.15.4)
 - **Gun Kata.** You are light on your feet with a gun in your hand, able to keep the gunplay going while evading attempts to harm you.
 You may use Shoot instead of Athletics to defend against physical attacks. (adapted from Spirit of the Century SRD, §6.15.1)
 - **Juggler.** You have a great talent for juggling; this includes the ability to throw around seemingly dangerous objects (knives, torches) without any fear of harm to yourself. +2 to Shoot when using juggling to entertain. (adapted from Spirit of the Century SRD, §6.26.2)
 - **Personal Arsenal.** You own a great number of weapons, and you get new ones all the time.
-Use your Shoot skill instead of your Resources skill when dealing with weaponry. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+Use your Shoot skill instead of your Resources skill when dealing with weaponry.
 - **Quick on the Draw.** You can use Shoot instead of Notice to determine turn order in any physical conflict where shooting quickly would be useful.
 (Fate Core, p.125)
 - **Shot on the Run.** Once per scene, you may move one zone, attack with Shoot, and then move one additional zone, provided there are no situation aspects restricting movement.
 (Peter Blake)
 - **Snap Shot.** (requires Quick on the Draw.)
 Once per conflict, between or before other characters’ actions, you may spend a fate point to preempt the usual turn order and act next.
 The action taken must involve a roll with your Shoot skill – usually an attack.
 This may be done in addition to your normal action. (adapted from Spirit of the Century SRD, §6.15.3)